Read about some our narrative medicine courses at the Columbia University Vagelos College of Physicians & Surgeons.

 Gail Albert Halaban holds an MFA from Yale University and is represented by the Edwynn Houk Gallery in New York as well as galleries in Paris, Los Angeles, Istanbul and Atlanta.
 She has photographed for many international publications including the New Yorker and the New York Times and has published two monographs: Out My Window, and Vis-à-Vis.

-Aubrie-Ann Jones is a graduate of Columbia University’s Narrative Medicine Master’s program.
+Aubrie-Ann Jones is a graduate of Columbia University’s Narrative Medicine master’s program.
 She has taught at Rutgers University in the Doctorate in Social Work program, and is currently leading Narrative Medicine workshops with residents and fellows at NYU Langone Medical Center.
-She is an editor at The Intima: A Journal of Narrative Medicine and a volunteer in Bellevue Hospital Center’s Emergency Department.
+She is an editor at The Intima: A Journal of Narrative Medicine and a member of Children of Bellevue’s Board of Directors.
 Aubrie also holds a BA in Anthropology from Fordham University and an MFA in Fiction from The New School.

 Personal relationships are an inextricable aspect of practicing medicine, and many physicians cite relationships with patients and colleagues as what makes their work meaningful.
 These relationships are both based on and enriched by our ability to perceive, understand, and manage emotions and to use emotions to facilitate thought and action (what some call “emotional intelligence”).
 Indeed, research has demonstrated that physicians who are advanced in some or all of these components are more likely to have higher job satisfaction, reduced burnout, and improved clinical performance.